tidyverse/stringr/revdep/problems.md

     Package suggested but not available for checking: ‘fivethirtyeight’
     ```

-*   checking data for non-ASCII characters ...
+*   checking installed package size ...
 NOTE
     ```
-      Note: found 371 marked UTF-8 strings
+      installed size is  5.2Mb
+      sub-directories of 1Mb or more:
+        data   4.4Mb
     ```

-# flextable

-Version: 0.4.0

-## In both

-*   checking dependencies in R code ...
+*   checking data for non-ASCII characters ...
 NOTE
     ```
-    Namespace in Imports field not imported from: ‘lazyeval’ All declared Imports should be used.
+      Note: found 371 marked UTF-8 strings
     ```

 # flowWorkspace